 The service is outstanding, and before ordering, you are served snacks: tortilla chips, onions, beans, and guacamole.

 It has a relaxed atmosphere, with screens where they broadcast sports games.
 They also offer tapatío cuts and desserts.
 It is located at Plan de San Luis No. 1510.

 4. Que Pachó?

-As a plus, they have their own brand of craft beer “Qué Pachó” and a very comfortable covered terrace.
+Plus, they have their own brand of craft beer, “Qué Pachó,” and a very comfortable covered terrace.

 5. Foco al Aire

 Modern and cozy.
-The exclusive flavor of their Carne en su Jugo recipe, is noticeable from the first moment, its broth is special (a real secret) and the dish is accompanied with chopped onion, tomato, and cilantro, giving it a delicious touch.
+The exclusive flavor of their Carne en su Jugo recipe is noticeable from the first moment, its broth is special (a real secret), and the dish is accompanied by chopped onion, tomato, and cilantro, giving it a delicious touch.